 If that’s the case, you can define your goal as “I’m helping 100 business owners a month focus on progressing their business without worrying about bureaucratic documents.”

 This way, you provide value by removing unnecessary stress from your clients and helping them direct their energy toward growing their business.
 You’ll also have a numeric goal to focus on that’s not directly related to money or income: 100 business owners per month.

-Write you goals, review them daily, and revise them when needed.
+Write your goals, review them daily, and revise them when needed.
 So much has been said about writing your goals.

 For now, I’m just reminding you to do the writing.
 Because even though everyone knows about it, almost nobody does it.

 So why should you write?
-Writing makes your goals tangible.
-Writing intensifies the energy that exists within you.
-Writing helps you gain clarity and turns your fantasies into real, lucid goals.
+Writing helps you find clarity much faster.
+It makes your goals tangible.
+Writing intensifies the energy that exists within you and enables you to gain clarity about what’s really important to you.

 It’s been scientifically proven that those who write their goals on a regular basis have 10 times (!!!) higher income than those who don’t.
 So it’s worth making it a habit.